Traveling the world has many benefits.

 * Learn about the sites to see in your destination.

-* Plan for your “trip” - even if you are unlikely to ever get to go.
+* Plan for your “trip” - even if you are unlikely to ever get to

-* Find out what it would be like to live there – after all, you will (hopefully) get to retire one day.
+* Find out what it would be like to live there – after all, you

 * Use social media to find friends in your destination.